 PGDE Secondary (Home Economics)

-Are you are a health sciences, food or science-related graduate looking for an inspiring, challenging and socially empowering career?
-This one-year course will give you an internationally recognised qualification to become a secondary school home economics teacher.
+Are you are a health sciences, hospitality, food or science-related graduate looking for an inspiring, challenging and socially empowering career?

-- On graduation Scottish students are guaranteed a job for one year in a Scottish secondary school as a home economics teacher.
+- Guaranteed employment for one year following graduation: Scottish students are guaranteed paid employment for one year in a Scottish secondary school as a home economics teacher.

-- Study at a university with an unrivalled 145-year history of teaching in this field.
+- Historic and current expertise: Study at a university with an unrivalled 145-year history of teaching in this field.
 QMU is well known for its work in food research, and hosts the Scottish Centre for Food Development and Innovation.

-As well as offering you the opportunity to learn how to teach practical food, nutrition, and textiles skills, you will engage creatively with the role of outdoor learning in the HE curriculum, gaining experience of cooking outdoors in our special campus Outdoor Learning space.
-Digital literacies and learning to learn and teach through new digital medium, are also key aspects in our course.
+- Range of learning experiences: As well as offering you the opportunity to learn how to teach practical food, nutrition, and textiles skills in a classroom context you will engage creatively with the role of outdoor learning in the HE curriculum, gaining experience of cooking outdoors in our special campus Outdoor Learning space.

-We offer master’s level credits, which will engage you in a critical understanding of contemporary ‘real world’ issues from food production and consumption, through to sustainable textiles issue such as the impact of fast fashion.
-Furthermore, with a rising demand for food banks, the impact of food poverty on society has never been more prevalent and thus you will consider critically children’s rights and how to plan for inclusive practice to enable all young people to have the positive learning experiences they deserve.
+The PGDE Secondary (Home Economics) course will engage you in a critical understanding of contemporary ‘real world’ issues from ‘sustainable’ food production and consumption, through textiles issue such as the impact of fast fashion.
+Furthermore, with a rising demand for food banks, the impact of food poverty on society has never been more prevalent and thus you will consider critically children’s rights and how to plan for inclusive practice to enable all young people to participate and have the positive learning experiences they deserve.
 You will also learn about the role you can play as a Home Economics teacher to drive forward the discipline within its contemporary social, cultural, and political contexts.